Friday, June 5, 2015

 Craft activity station

-In addition, closed was the Circle of the Sea.
+In addition, the Circle of the Sea was closed.

-We went to the Rogers Williams Zoo where we saw some of the newer animals including the bald eagle, giant anteater, River otters, tree shrews, and Chinese alligators.
+We went to the Roger Williams Zoo, where we saw some of the newer animals, including bald eagles, giant anteaters, River otters, tree shrews, and Chinese alligators.

 Roger Williams Zoo